-My book project, Religion and the Birth of the Intelligence State, illustrates how the demands of a global Cold War led the Office of Strategic Services (OSS) and its successor organization, the Central Intelligence Agency (CIA), to forge unprecedented relationships with Catholics, Buddhists, and Muslims around the world in the fight against Communism.
-These religious groups offered valuable networks of information about geopolitical hotspots including Vietnam, Italy, and North Africa.
-In its strategic encouragement of religious tolerance, the intelligence community drew on existing tropes of “foreign” religions in American culture even as it revised these tropes to be more useful for national security goals.
-Between 1947 and 1975, I argue, the CIA honed this strategy in the context of two thriving discourses in American culture: a renewed attention to religious pluralism as well as a newfound national interest in “world religions.”
-The CIA’s use of these discourses reshaped American perceptions of religion as a central component of American identity and national security at home and abroad.
+My current book project, Errand into the Wilderness of Mirrors: Religion, American Intelligence, and National Security, is a history of how the relationship forged between two U.S. intelligence agencies and the study of world religions affected American religion and national security.
+The demands of a global Cold War led the OSS and its successor organization, the CIA, to engage and study religious traditions around the world in the service of U.S. policy.
+Religious groups offered valuable networks of information about the European and Pacific theaters in World War II, and Southeast Asia, Latin America, and the Middle East during the Cold War.
+Strategically employing religious tolerance, American intelligence officers drew on existing, often stereotypical, information about “foreign” religions in America even as they revised these ideas to be more useful to national security goals.
+Between World War II and the Iranian Revolution of 1979, the OSS and CIA honed this new strategy in the context of two thriving discourses in American culture: a renewed attention to religious pluralism as well as a newfound national interest in “world religions.”
+In so doing, American intelligence officers reshaped American perceptions of religion as a central component of American identity and national security.

 Portions of this work have been published in the U.S. Catholic Historian, as well as essays featured in Spy Chiefs: Intelligence Leaders in the United States and United Kingdom (Georgetown University Press, 2018) and North American Churches in the Cold War (Eerdmans, 2018).